 As a Student/Parent/Guardian I understand the possession of electronic items at school is considered contraband and may be confiscated if the item is causing a disruption in class.

 Student/Parent/Guardian need to date, sign, and return this sheet to acknowledge understanding and receipt of the student handbook.

-E Parental & Community Relations Staff Performance Student Name (PLEASE PRINT) oonan Alterna I.D.
-Number Student Signature UA IU-I Date Parent/ Guardian Signature Date
+Student Name (PLEASE PRINT) I.D.
+Number

+Student Signature Date

+Parent/ Guardian Signature Date